 Support for clients with complex needs

-The Department of Families, Fairness and Housing (the department) leads several programs that seek to support the efforts of local areas to establish innovative, localised and timely responses for individuals with complex support and coordination needs.
+The Department of Families, Fairness and Housing leads several programs that support our 17 local areas to establish innovative, localised and timely responses for individuals with complex support and coordination needs.

-Complex needs service responses include the Multiple and Complex Needs Initiative (MACNI), Support for High Risk Tenancies (SfHRT) program and broader Complex Needs responses.
+Complex needs service responses include the Multiple and Complex Needs Initiative (MACNI), the Support for High Risk Tenancies (SfHRT) program and broader complex needs responses.

-The Multiple and Complex Needs Initiative (MACNI) is a time-limited specialist service for people 16 years and older, who have been identified as having multiple and complex needs.
+The Multiple and Complex Needs Initiative (MACNI) is a time-limited specialist service for people 16 years and older, who have multiple and complex needs.
 This includes people with combinations of:

 - Mental illness

 Often these individuals pose a risk to themselves and to the community.